Living in Fremont, California

 Getting outside!

-Residents will give you a lot of advice about moving to Fremont, but the first thing they’ll say is that you need a car, both for your daily needs and for getting to work.
+Residents will give you a lot of advice about moving to Fremont, but they’ll first say that you need a car, both for your daily needs and for getting to work.
 There are several BART stations, but the public transportation to get to those stations is lacking.
 Despite not being the most walkable city, there are still some areas where you’ll luck out and be able to have a night out on the town without your car.
-And if not, there’s always Uber right?
+And if not, there’s always Uber, right?

-Seeing as Fremont is essentially smack dab in the middle of tech valley, it’s not surprising that locals say it’s a bit of a ‘sleeper’ town.
-It’s not that there isn’t anything to do, per say, but more that people spend a lot of time at their jobs and in their homes.
-Everyone here has a car, both for commuting and day to day necessities.
+Seeing as Fremont is essentially smack dab in the middle of Tech Valley, it’s not surprising that locals say it’s a bit of a ‘sleeper’ town.
+It’s not that there isn’t anything to do, per se, but more that people spend a lot of time at their jobs and in their homes.
+Everyone here has a car, both for commuting and day-to-day necessities.
 But not to worry, if a quiet, peaceful, beautiful city is what you’re looking for, locals here like it this way and will welcome you…from afar, of course.
+A bonus about the lifestyle, Fremont is incredibly safe and is featured in the LookyLOO Guide With the Highest Safety Scores in the U.S.

 Why You Should Move Here Now?